What is it?

 How will I feel?

 Typically adults do not like to be “new” at anything, and they have high expectations of their first performance.
 It is important to understand that Group Centergy is a journey, not a destination.
 The goal at first should be to start the journey to improved physical and emotional well-being.
 During class, you will feel more aware of your body than ever because of the newness of the experience and the nature of the workout.
 Some of the movements and postures may feel quite different than your everyday movements and even awkward as a result.
-Class might also seem like it is moving a little faster than you would like because the terminology is somewhat unfamiliar.
+The class might also seem like it is moving a little faster than you would like because the terminology is somewhat unfamiliar.
 With each class, you will become more comfortable and feel more successful Talk to the instructor after class to let them know how you felt and if anything felt particularly challenging for you.
 The instructor will answer your questions and address your concerns to help you achieve greater success in your next class.
-Keep in mind that you may be sore afterwards because your body is adjusting to the new demands on your muscles.
+Keep in mind that you may be sore afterward because your body is adjusting to the new demands on your muscles.
 This is perfectly normal.
 Above all, don’t forget to have fun as you start your Group Centergy journey.